 But the question remains, why do dogs sleep more in winter?

-Why Do Dogs Sleep More In Winter?
+Do Dogs Sleep More In Winter And Why?

 Blame the Hormones

 It is produced through the pineal gland.
-The pineal gland is light sensitive, so as a result melatonin is usually secreted at night, in the dark.
+The pineal gland is light sensitive, so as a result, melatonin is usually secreted at night, in the dark.

 How to Keep Your Dog Awake

-If you are worried about why do dogs sleep more in winter and your canine seems to be napping too much, you can help combat it.
+If you are worried about why dogs sleep more in winter and your canine seems to be napping too much, you can help combat it.

-Turn on these lights for at least an hour everyday and interact with your dog with them on so that your pet's eyes are actually open, exposing their retinas to the light.
+Turn on these lights for at least an hour daily and interact with your dog so that your pet's eyes are open, exposing their retinas to the light.

 Potential Medical Issues

-But these regular reasons for why do dogs sleep more in winter aren't the only ones, and there also may be a medical issue.
-Keep in mind, like humans, dogs can suffer from apathy, boredom and depression.
-This can be increased during the winter because of the low light levels.
-If your dog is depressed, he will likely be less active, less alert, and sleep more.
+But these common reasons why dogs sleep more in winter aren't the only ones, and there also may be a medical issue.
+Like humans, dogs can suffer from apathy, boredom, and depression.

-You may start noticing less excitement when you walk in, grab the leash, and do other things that normally gets your dog up and going.
+You may start noticing less excitement when you walk in, grab the leash, and do other things that generally get your dog up and going.

-Combating this would involve taking the same steps mentioned above, but with more extreme measures.
+Combating this would involve taking the same steps mentioned above but more extreme measures.
 To fight your dog's depression, you must be insistent on walks, play, and more.

 Also, engage his brain and mentally stimulate your dog to keep his brain active and fight off boredom and lethargy.